FoE-Budha/foe-helper-docs/en/module/gb-cost/README.md

 {% endhint %}

 - **New Value** - Allows you to input a custom percentage manually.
 The green “+” button adds your custom percentage to the list above.
-- **Save donation factor per Conversation** - When enabled, your default investment % factor is defined by % you used last time in that conversation (thread).
+- **Save donation factor per Conversation** - When enabled, your default investment % factor is defined by % you used last time in specific conversation (thread).
 - **Save Button** - Applies and saves all the above settings.

 ## Usage